elopio/docs/source/includes/_callAPI.md

 ### augur.api.Orders.isWorsePrice(p, callback)

-Returns whether a given price is less than the price of a particular [Order](#order) (for Bid Orders), or whether the price is greater than the price of the Order (for Ask Orders).
+Returns whether a given price is less than/equal to the price of a particular [Order](#order) (for Bid Orders), or whether the price is greater than/equal to the price of the Order (for Ask Orders).

 #### **Parameters:**